polubis/4markdown/README.md

   description: string; // Added to SEO tag and as intro to article - in list view.
 110 - 160 characters. resources_path?: string; // If specified, user need only to add file names.
   authorId: string; // The reference to the author id of signed in user.
-  // visiblity: 'Public' | 'Private' | string[]; // All may see an article, or only you, or only people that have shared the article.
+  // visibility: 'Public' | 'Private' | string[]; // All may see an article, or only you, or only people that have shared the article.
 }

 interface ArticleSerie {